Skip to content

 What is APR?
 A Simple Guide to Understanding Annual Percentage Rate

-If you've ever applied for a credit card, taken out a loan, or financed a big purchase, you've probably come across the term APR.
-But what exactly does it mean?
-What does it include?
-And most importantly, how does it impact your finances?
+APR stands for Annual Percentage Rate.
+It’s the yearly cost of borrowing money including interest and certain fees, expressed as a percentage.
+APR helps you compare loans and credit cards by showing the true cost of financing over time.
+If you've ever applied for a credit card, taken out a loan, or financed a big purchase, you've probably come across the term "APR," but what exactly does it mean for your finances?
 Let’s break it down.

 Person stacking cubes with percentage signs on them

-APR stands for Annual Percentage Rate.
-It’s the yearly cost of borrowing money, expressed as a percentage.
+In simple terms, APR stands for Annual Percentage Rate and is the yearly cost of borrowing money, expressed as a percentage.
 APR includes interest and can include certain fees (like loan origination fees) depending on the type of credit you obtain, though for credit cards, it typically doesn’t include all certain fees like annual or late fees.
-In simple terms, APR gives you a clearer picture of what you're actually paying when you borrow money, making it easier to compare different loan or credit offers.
 A lower APR generally means lower borrowing costs, while a higher APR means it will cost more to carry a balance or repay the loan.
+APR gives you a clearer picture of what you're actually paying when you borrow money, making it easier to compare different loan or credit offers.

-A common misconception is that APR and interest rate are the same thing.
-While they’re related, they’re not identical.
+APR and interest rates are different, but a common misconception is that they mean the same thing.
+While they’re related, APR and interest rates are not identical.
 Take a look at the breakdown below to understand how these two terms differ:

 Types of APR